vanus-labs/docs/user-manual/connectors/source/http.md

 ---

 # HTTP Source
-This document provides a brief introduction of the HTTP Source.
+This document provides a brief introduction to the HTTP Source.
 It's also designed to guide you through the process of running an HTTP Source Connector.